AudeNgD/curatorly/README.md

 1. Fork and clone this repo `https://github.com/AudeNgD/curatorly`
 2. Change to the frontend repo `cd frontend`
+3. If Vite is not already installed on your machine run `npm install --save-dev`
-3. Install the dependencies by running `npm i`
+4. Install the dependencies by running `npm i`
-4. Create a .env file in the root folder of the frontend repo.
+5. Create a .env file in the root folder of the frontend repo.
    In the .env file, add `VITE_APP_RIJKS_API_KEY=your Riskjsmuseum API key`
-5. Check that the .env file is .gitignored
+6. Check that the .env file is .gitignored
-6. Run `npm run dev` in your terminal to run the app on your local server.
+7. Still in the frontend repo, run `npm run dev` in your terminal to run the app on your local server.

 ## Minimum version requirements